 Perth, West Australia – Day Twelve

 Last day of Soundwave!
 We took a shuttle to the venue and it wasn’t that far away.
 It was on a fairground.
-Maybe it wasn’t but there was a ferris wheel.
+Maybe it wasn’t but there was a Ferris wheel.
 I made another juice that morning after scoping out our backstage area and got geared up for the day.
 Headed to our stage first to catch Crossfaith’s set, I had been meaning to watch them the whole tour but never got a chance.

 Next headed to the main stage to shoot Memphis May Fire.
-They were just playing main stage for one day, it was good see them kill it.
+They were just playing the main stage for one day, it was good to see them kill it.
 On my way there I ran into a photographer that recognized me from the internet.
-He was super rad and I forget his name but we walked for a few minutes before I had to jet to make it to stage.
+He was super rad and I forget his name but we walked for a few minutes before I had to jet to make it to the stage.

 All Time Low had an incredibly low stage that day.
 It was great, so easy to shoot everything that was happening.